Kfm946/data_HG2/HG2_Readme.txt

- * GAME MODES: GCW Conquest - Free for All Hunger Games (No teams, all players fight each other)
+ * GAME MODES:  GCW Conquest - Free for All Hunger Games with vanilla units (No teams, all players fight each other) CW Conquest  - Free for All Hunger Games with special units (Custom sides with new classes/weapons)